Cobbleopolis/RandomHaus/README.md

 - ~~GitHub link~~
 - Auto update database content w/o hitting an endpoint (Using Akka scheduler)
 - Autoplay functionality (Unsure how useful this will be)
+- Autoscroll to top of page when you generate a playlist

 ## Contribute